26 Family Friendly Things To Do In Philadelphia With Kids

 Reading Terminal Market

 All this activity means you need a break, and stopping at one of America’s largest and oldest public markets (since 1893) will appeal to even the pickiest of eaters.
 Housed in a National Historic Landmark building, the Terminal has counter-style eateries like Beck’s Cajun Cafe, Beiler’s Bakery, Fox & Son Fancy Corndogs, Golden Fish Market, Hershel’s East Side Deli, and Pearl’s Oyster Bar.
 But food is only one part of the market—you’ll find everything from cookbooks, table linens, kitchenware, fresh-cut flowers, and more.
-There are also restaurants, Pennsylvania Dutch Markets, and Bassett’s Ice Cream, known for its sweet treats and the first merchant to sign at the Reading Terminal Market in 1892 (the same family still owns and operates the shop today).
+There are also restaurants, Pennsylvania Dutch Markets and Bassetts Ice Cream, known for their sweet treats.
+They were the first merchant to sign at the Reading Terminal Market in 1892 (the same family still owns and operates the shop today).

 51 N. 12th Street, Philadelphia, PA 19107